Chapter 30. Lead-Based Paint Activities Regulations

 A. This part establishes work practice standards for conducting lead-based paint activities in target housing and child-occupied facilities.

-C. No licensed lead abatement contractor shall enter into a contract to perform a lead abatement project if the lead inspection or project design is to be performed by individuals with an employer/employee relationship with, or financial interest in, the lead abatement contractor unless the contractor provides the building owner with a "Virginia Lead Consumer Information and Disclosure Sheet," which is available from the board.
-Persons licensed to perform post-abatement clearance procedures shall be independent of and have no financial interest in or an employer/employee relationship with the licensed lead abatement contractor.
+C. No lead contractor may enter into a contract to perform a lead abatement project if the lead inspection or project design is to be performed by individuals with an employer-employee relationship with, or financial interest in, the lead contractor unless the contractor provides the building owner with a "Virginia Lead Consumer Information and Disclosure Sheet," which is available from the board.

 D. The relationships described in subsection C of this section must be disclosed, and the disclosure form must be signed and dated by the building owner or the building owner's agent and the contracting entity prior to the signing of any contract to conduct lead-based paint activities.
 The contractor must provide the disclosure form to all parties involved in the lead abatement project.
-The disclosure form shall be kept on the lead abatement project site and available for review.
+The disclosure form must be kept on the lead abatement project site and available for review.

-E. When performing a lead-based paint inspection, lead-hazard screen, risk assessment, or abatement, a licensed individual must perform that activity in compliance with documented methodologies.
+F. When performing a lead-based paint inspection, lead-hazard screen, risk assessment, or abatement, a licensed individual must perform that activity in compliance with documented methodologies.
 The following documented methodologies that are appropriate for this chapter are incorporated by reference:

 1. U.S. Department of Housing and Urban Development (HUD) Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing, Second Edition, July 2012.